Grant-Smith-74/229-Ledbury-Chiropractic/src/resident-chiropractor.md

 title: 'Resident Chiropractor'
 citation_01: 'Pleased with treatment, advice very professional.'
 author_01: 'Mr M. Walker.
 2012'
 citation_02: 'Excellent care, and very informative.
-Enjoy my treatment. '
+Enjoy my treatment.'
 author_02: 'Mr R.Lunt.
 2019'
+citation_03: 'Excellent treatment, got straight to the problem and I feel the treatment has been of huge benefit to me and I can''t speak highly enough of the practitioner Heidi, I am so relieved and out of pain.'
+author_03: 'Mr J. McIntyre.
+2013'
 ---
 **Heidi Tulloch (Doctor of Chiropractic)**